zkutalik/ssimp_software/docu/manual.md

 The calculation depends on the type of model used for your GWAS data.

-If your Z-statistics originated from a linear regression model, `se(b)` can be approximated by:
+If your Z-statistics originated from a linear regression model, the estimated `se(b)` can be approximated by:

 ![se(b)](visuals/eq_seb.jpg)